 The recall affects Organic Traditions Chia Seed Powder, Sprouted Chi & Flax Seed Powder and Back 2 the Garden Sprouted Chia Seed Powder.
-Click here for a full list of the affected products.

 Recalled products can should be thrown out or returned to the store where they were purchased.
 To date, 15 confirmed cases of salmonellosis have been reported in Ontario that were linked to the sprouted chia products.

 Salmonella infections are spread by eating food contaminated by feces of an infected animal or person, or by drinking contaminated water.
 Symptoms include sudden onset of fever, headache, diarrhea, stomach cramps and sometimes vomiting.
 Symptoms can occur from 6 to 72 hours after becoming infected.